The integer point transform as a complete invariant: Integer point transforms on a finite abelian group

-One reason for initially using the integer points that belong to a polytope, as opposed to just any finite set of integer points, is that the applications that use polytopes are perhaps the most naturally-occurring.
+One reason for initially using the integer points that belong to a polytope, as opposed to just any finite set of integer points, is that the applications that use polytopes are perhaps the most naturally occurring.

-Next, suppose that we want an analogue of Theorem \ref{first main theorem}, but we want to evaluate the integer point transform at integer lattice points, rather than the algebraic point $\xi^*:= \tfrac{1}{\pi}\left( \sqrt 2, \dots, \sqrt 2 \right)$.
-Then we need to evaluate at more points, and the next result, namely Theorem \ref{Finite Fourier transform evaluation}, part \ref{part b of Finite Fourier transform evaluation}, gives such a sufficient condition.
+Next, suppose that we want an analogue of Theorem \ref{first main theorem}, but we want to evaluate the integer point transform at integer lattice points, rather than evaluating it at the algebraic point $\xi^* := \tfrac{1}{\pi}\left(\sqrt 2, \dots, \sqrt{p_d}\right)$.
+Then we need to evaluate at more points, and the next result, namely Theorem~\ref{Finite Fourier transform evaluation}, part~\ref{part b of Finite Fourier transform evaluation}, gives a~sufficient condition to choose such points.